Our lawyers are actively reviewing hair relaxer cancer lawsuits across all 50 states. This page provides:

 Potential Settlement Amounts for Hair Relaxer Uterine Cancer Lawsuits

 It is still early to speculate on how much hair relaxer uterine cancer lawsuits could be worth at trial or in a settlement.
-We still don’t know whether the scientific causation evidence in these cases will hold up in court.
-But as the litigation progress, the scientific evidence our lawyers have reviewed looks unbelievably strong.
+But after more than two years in this litigation, we still thing the scientific evidence our lawyers have reviewed looks unbelievably strong.
 This is why you are seeing so many lawyers putting up television commercials for victims with uterine cancer or other injuries who are looking to bring a hair relaxer lawsuit.

 What Will Be the Average Hair Relaxer Compensation Payout?